-The fourth observation is more like a rule that you ignore atyour own peril.
-Most women greatly underestimate their ability to influence.
+The fourth observation is more like a rule that you ignore at your own peril.
+Most women greatly underestimate their ability to influence a man.
 Because they don't see the results they want quickly enough, or because they don't get the validation they seek in a way that is familiar to them, they try harder.
-This is why women are accused of nagging, and men, stereotypically, are accused of ignoring their wife or girlfriend.
-If you look beneath the surface at what really goes on between couples, you will find that once the couple is together, each really does want to be influenced by the other.
-However, each is equally afraid of giving up control, and that tug-of-war, that balance of power that's ongoing in a relationship has to be successfully negotiated before there can be any intimacy.
+This is why women are accused of nagging, and men stereotypically are accused of ignoring their wife or girlfriend.
+If you look beneath the surface at what really goes on between couples, what you will find is that once the couple is together, each really does want to be influenced by the other.
+However, each is equally afraid of giving up control, and that tug-of-war, that balance of power that's ongoing in a relationship, has to be successfully negotiated before there can be any intimacy.
 During the negotiation stage, it is "normal" for each partner to try to influence the other.
 First, they try to influence by being kind.
 If that doesn't work, they fall back on what is powerful and familiar.
-Yet, what is powerful and familiar, such as yelling, complaining, and pointing fingers, tends to reinforce in their partner's mind that they possess the very qualities they don't want to be associated with.
+Yet what is powerful and familiar, such as yelling, complaining, and/or pointing fingers, tends to reinforce in their partner the very qualities that they do not like about themselves.
 A nagging wife tends to confirm to her husband that she is a nag, and a husband who ignores his wife confirms that men really don't want to talk.
-If we can influence our partners by doing negative things, we can shape them in positive ways, as well.
-For the truth is, what your partner consistently gets from you-good or bad-will have an influence on their behavior toward you.
+If we can influence our partners by doing negative things, we can also shape them in positive ways, as well.
+For the truth is, what your partner consistently gets from you-good or badwill have an influence on their behavior toward you.
 It's not possible for them to remain immune to it.

-Years ago, I worked with a therapist named Susan.
-Susan told me she went to a seminar given by a friend of ours named Steve.
-Since she thought she might want to do similar marriage seminars in the future, she wanted to see how Steve made his presentation.
-Susan took her husband Dave, and during the seminar, Steve made this statement: "What you call your spouse, they will become".
-Now, Susan had been married for 20 years, and when she heard this statement, she laughed to herself as she leaned over to Dave and said, "Ha, skinny!"
+Years ago, there was a therapist I worked with named Susan.
+Susan told me she went to a seminar that a friend of ours named Steve was giving.
+Since she thought she may want to do similar seminars in the future about marriage, she wanted to see how Steve made his presentation.
+So, Susan took her husband Dave; and during the seminar, Steve made this statement: "What you call your spouse, they will become."
+Now, Susan had been married for 20 years; and when she heard this statement she laughed to herself as she leaned over to Dave and said, "Ha, skinny!"
 Dave leaned toward her, laughing, and said, "Haha, sexy!"
-After the seminar, Susan said to me, "Bob, I made it a point to try that, just to see what would happen.
-For 10 years, Dave weighed 215 pounds and hadn't been able to get rid of more than five pounds at a time, and then he got discouraged and gave up."
+After the seminar was over, she said to me, "Bob, I made it a point to try that, just to see what would happen.
+For 10 years, Dave weighed 215 pounds, and hadn't been able to get rid of more than 5 pounds at a time, and then he got discouraged and gave up."
 So, Susan began to call Dave "skinny" and "slim" as the opportunities presented themselves.
-After two months, she asked him how his weight was coming, and he reported that he had lost over 18 pounds.
+After 2 months, she asked him how his weight was coming, and he reported that he had lost over 18 pounds.
 She was amazed.